Charge and Work

 - Skills in writing and program development in order to help take the Task Force’s vision from idea to product stage

-Created by the Board of Directors at its May 2015 meeting.
+Created as a Task Force by the Board of Directors at its May 2015 meeting and approved as a standing committee at its March 2021 meeting.

 To be a thriving, vibrant organization, PLA must have committed and active committee members.
 If you are interested in serving on a committee, please read and fill out the online volunteer form.